 We’re almost done!

-Finishing the drywall was the hardest part of this project and I was really glad to have it over and done with.
+Finishing my garage drywall was the most challenging part of this project, and I was glad to have it over and done with.

 Tools you’ll need

-- Homax water based drywall spray texture (optional)
+- Homax water-based drywall spray texture (optional)

 - Latex primer